MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/dynamically-route-messages-based-on-message-context-using-business-rules-policy.md

 ---
 # How to: Dynamically Route a Message Based on Message Context Using a Business Rules Policy
 ## Goal
- This section demonstrates how to create an itinerary that determines message endpoints, based on message context properties, using a [!INCLUDE[prague](../includes/prague-md.md)] Business Rules Engine (BRE) policy, and then routes the message using the [!INCLUDE[prague](../includes/prague-md.md)] FILE adapter.
+ This section demonstrates how to create an itinerary that determines message endpoints, based on message context properties, using a BizTalk Server Business Rules Engine (BRE) policy, and then routes the message using the BizTalk Server FILE adapter.

  In this How-to topic, you will complete the following steps: